8 Best Stops on a Los Angeles to Yosemite Road Trip

 Depending on snow levels, you might have to take CA-99 instead.
 But road closures are rare outside of winter and while you don’t pass as many large cities as you do on the traditional route, gas stations and rest stops are easy to find the whole way up.

-If you need to rent a car for this trip, you can browse Rentalcars.com which aggregates prices across many providers.
 Alternatively, you could also rent an RV or campervan from Outdoorsy if you prefer to save on accommodation costs in California or continue your road trip from Yosemite to San Francisco or even onto the Oregon Coast!

-How Far is Los Angeles to Yosemite?
+How Far is the Drive?

 The distance from Los Angeles to Yosemite via the traditional CA-99 route is 279 miles and takes about 5 hours.
 In contrast, the US-395 N route is 334 miles.
-The extra miles bring the Los Angeles to Yosemite drive time up to nearly 6 hours.
+The extra miles bring the total drive time up to nearly 6 hours.

 This drive can easily be done in a day with just a few stops at some of the most interesting locations, or it can be drawn out with time spent exploring some of the National Forests and other landmarks that dot the eastern route.
-No matter how long you take to do the drive, make sure to check out some of our favorite stops along the way.

-Best Los Angeles to Yosemite Road Trip Stops
+Best Los Angeles to Yosemite Stops

 Good Neighbor Restaurant

 With a seemingly endless menu and fantastic service, it’s no wonder Good Neighbor Restaurant has become a local favorite.
-They serve breakfast until 3pm, so even if you get a late start, this mom-and-pop diner in Studio City is the perfect place to fuel up before the long drive ahead.
+They serve breakfast until 3pm, so even if you get a late start, I think this mom-and-pop diner in Studio City is the perfect place to fuel up before the long drive ahead.

 And hey, if you’re lucky, you might even spot some A-list celebrities… they’ve been known to frequent this hidden gem, which I take as a ringing Hollywood endorsement.